 Artist Cordelia Oliver.

 Often referred to as “painfully shy” (which is true) Eardley nevertheless maintained deep friendships and passionate relationships throughout her life.
-Although she lived in a time when being a lesbian was unacceptable to much of society, she was unapologetic about her sexuality.
+Although she lived in a time when being a lesbian was unacceptable to the majority of the society, she was unapologetic about her sexuality.
 She was self-aware and unashamed.
 However, she did live with depression for most of her life.
-Her father William Eardley returned from World War I traumatised by what he had seen.
-He never recovered, and killed himself when she was just 8 years old, though the truth was hidden from the Eardley children until they were adults.
+Her father William Eardley returned from World War I traumatized by what he had seen.
+He never recovered and killed himself when she was just 8 years old, though the truth was hidden from the Eardley children until they were adults.

 Joan Eardley’s closest friends included Margot Sandeman, Audrey Walker, Cordelia Oliver, Bet Low, Angus Neil, Lil Neilson and Dorothy Steel.
 All were accomplished artists.
 Audrey Walker documented lots of Eardley’s work and the places she painted with amazing photography.
 Josef Herman was another fellow student from Glasgow School of Art.

 In 1942, Eardley visited the village of Corrie on the isle of Arran for the first time and fell in love with the landscape.
 Taken there by friend Margot Sandeman, she met islanders and sketched them – especially Jeanie Kelso, who fed her hearty soup and bread.
-Eardley later travelled north east, up into the wilds of Aberdeenshire with her friend Annette Soper.
-Here she found Catterline, on the far north east coast of Scotland.
+Eardley later traveled northeast, up into the wilds of Aberdeenshire with her friend Annette Soper.
+Here she found Catterline, on the far northeast coast of Scotland.
 From that moment, she shared her time between Glasgow and Catterline.
 Wearing a wartime flying suit, old coat and huge boots, she would lug her materials around with her in an old pram, or tied to her little moped, moving between the two communities that would inspire and entrance her for the rest of her life.

 Catterline was a working fishing village, where the tide times ruled the day.
 Eardley lived in a tiny cottage with a leaking roof, a dirt floor and no plumbing.
 She worked outside, loving the rough wind and rain most of all.
 Two years working as an apprentice joiner during the war years even taught her how to patch and fix the roof!
 Her quiet determination, sheer physical strength, and tenacity to be out in all weathers, drew respect from her village neighbors.

 The change from the crowded inner city to the desolate and remote coast may seem strange at first, but Eardley found common ground between the two.
-In both communities we see resilience in the face of extreme hardship.
+In both communities, we see resilience in the face of extreme hardship.
 We see real, full lives being lived out regardless of difficult circumstances.
-The beauty of the everyday, the ordinary.
+The beauty of every day, the ordinary.
 Eardley was drawn to the vital life force of the tenement dwellers and the fishing folk.
 People who are inseparable from their time and place.
 When asked directly about the difference, Eardley said: